 Where to start?
 I’ve had a very sad few days and I know it will help to write about it but for a few reasons it’s hard to put it into words.
 So I’ve felt quite weighed down by my inability to express it all.

 This isn’t my first experience of loss and as I put across in my blog post A Hopeful Pondering, I have been finding myself feeling the raw pain of this first experience quite profoundly.
 Perhaps because it’s easy to recall pain when you’re feeling it like when you go through labour with a second baby.
 You think, “this is horrendous, how did I ever forget this enough to want to experience it again?!”
 Or was that just me?!
 I’m still not up for it 18 months later!
-Despite that moment I lifted Edith out of the water and Joe told me she was a girl and I had done it all by myself (!!) being one of the most magical moments of my life.
+Despite that moment I lifted child B out of the water and J told me the gender and I had done it all by myself (!!) being one of the most magical moments of my life.
 I still like to daydream about it from time to time…

 Anyway, when I was 17 I started dating a guy called Robb.
 He was my first serious boyfriend and we were together for two and a half years.
 I met Robb when he was just coming through treatment for melanoma.
 He recovered and it was roughly a year after that we started dating.
 Robb had check-ups regularly in London and I often accompanied him.
 August/September 2006, Robb had a few health complaints that resulted in him being admitted to hospital.
 I was with him when the doctor matter-of-factly told him that the melanoma had spread to several organs.
 I phoned my Dad who burst into tears immediately (not normally his style) and came down to hospital.
 I remember Robb finding it helpful to see him.
 Just over a month later, Robb died with me there with him.
 It was a shock despite everything and that’s all I can face saying about it right now.
 He was 24.